mycroftwilde/devil-steps-in-a-myth-system/artist/README.md

 GF1 and I break up, life continues and we can probably skip a few years and another relationship until I'm living in north bay, working IT for a company and living by myself.. been having anxiety and depression issues.
 Back into religion to understand the world again and I'm losing my f***ing mind just trying to ... understand reality.. in a sense of "how can I be okay, what is saved, what do I need to do"

-I'm masturbating at this time too, no sex,
+I'm not masturbating at this time too, no sex,

 There is a reason I'm bringing that up, besides just being blanket honest.
 There is a pattern I noticed recently with that and when I have my panic attacks, or the panic attacks that aren't specifically tied to a source of stress